vadimv/server-components/README.md

         return m.result;
     }
 ```
+The default request to state routing implementation just provides an initial state for all requests.

 Current application's state can be mapped to the browser's navigation bar string using another specific function,
 also provided as a parameter of the ``App`` constructor.